Dear Donna, Cashier at Wendy’s,

 My 10 year old and I stopped in for lunch today on your shift.
 I could see after you asked him how he was doing today that his jumbled answer might have caught you off guard.
 You shifted your eyes to me and then back to him as he continued…something that happens all the time in our world.
 So I looked down at him and as his 24/7 speech and language coach I said “You can say, ‘I’m good!'”.

 Advocacy and inclusion are tricky things.
-When it comes from a place of equality, empathy and understanding it is a wonderful thing…when it lacks authenticity it can still have its place but can also be humiliating and damaging to an already fledgling movement.
-By “letting” my child be prom king, or shoot the last basket in the last 10 minutes in the last game of the season, by being so kind as to “be his friend” well meaning people are inadvertently continuing to marginalize him.
+When they come from a place of equality, empathy and understanding they are wonderful things.
+When it lacks authenticity, it can still have a place but can also be humiliating and damaging to an already fledgling movement.
+By “letting” my child be prom king, shoot the last basket in the last 10 minutes in the last game of the season, by being so kind as to “be his friend” , well meaning people are inadvertently continuing to marginalize him.
 No one has assumed that he was worthy of the crown on his own, able to make that basket without help or that maybe he makes one heck of an awesome friend and that perhaps HE is the kind one.

 So you, Donna your authentic advocacy is the kind that will change the way we as a society deal with disability.
 Thank you for lunch with a side of hope.

 Nice to know there are Donnas out there!

 This piece made me cry!
 Thank heavens for the Donna’s of the world.